carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/index.md

 # Introduction

+TrailBlazer is a specialized plugin designed for {==grid-based pathfinding==}, making it an excellent choice for projects that demand precise and customizable navigation solutions.
+While its primary strength lies in 2D grid-based pathfinding, it also offers an option to consider landscape height along the z-axis.
+This plugin is particularly well-suited for puzzle games, mazes, and game environments of small to medium size.

-TrailBlazer is a specialized **grid-based pathfinding plugin** tailored for Unreal Engine projects requiring precise and customizable navigation solutions.
-Ideal for puzzle games, mazes, and small to medium-sized game environments, this plugin provides an alternative to Unreal Engine's built-in pathfinding, focusing on specific scenarios where grid-based navigation is preferred.
-While it offers capabilities for larger landscapes, its optimal performance is seen in more contained environments.
-The plugin includes various adjustable settings like grid size, cell dimensions, and **heuristic methods**, giving developers the flexibility to fine-tune navigation to suit their game's unique requirements.
+TrailBlazer is focused on specific scenarios where grid-based navigation is the preferred approach.
+While it does provide capabilities for larger landscapes, it performs optimally in more contained environments.
+You can take advantage of various adjustable settings such as grid size, cell dimensions, obstacle detection options and heuristic methods to fine-tune navigation and tailor it to the unique requirements of your game.

 !!!
 Info
-    This plugin is not intended to replace Unreal Engine's built-in pathfinding tools.
-It is tailored for developers who require complete control over all path locations and intricate navigation scenarios.
+    This {==grid-based==} plugin is {==not==} intended to replace Unreal Engine's built-in pathfinding tools.
+It is tailored for developers who require complete control over all path locations and intricate navigation scenarios within a grid-based environment.
+It is not ideally suited for highly complex landscapes and environments.